-If you imagine sleeping under the stars, then night safari in the Khuri sand dunes is a must.
-You will leave from your resort at 9.30 pm after the dinner.
+If you imagine sleeping under the stars, then a night safari in the Khuri sand dunes is a must.
+You will leave your resort at 9.30 pm after dinner.
 A 4*4 jeep will take you into the middle of the Khuri sand dunes.

 You will be left there to enjoy the starry night sky all by yourself.
-This could be a best time for self retrospection or to just soak your soul in the magnificence of the gleaming white moon light.
+This could be the best time for self retrospection or to just soak your soul in the magnificence of the gleaming white moonlight.

 |It is advisable to carry your sleeping bags with you to the dunes.
 In case, you do not have a sleeping bag, the resort will make the necessary arrangements for the stay.

 The next morning after the sunrise, the jeep will return to take you back to your resort.

 Places worth a Visit Near Khuri Sand Dunes

 An Elaboration of Places Worth a Visit Near Khuri Sand Dunes